GiovanniDicanio/WinReg/README.md

     // The method has failed:
     //
     // The returned RegExpected contains a RegResult with an error code.
-    // Use dw.GetError() to access the RegResult object.
+    // Use res.GetError() to access the RegResult object.
     //
 }
 ```